two deer in a field

 Edible plants

-• If you have not planted a cover crop, keep garden beds covered with shredded leaves to minimize the risk of soil erosion and nutrient run-off.
-They can be re-used as mulch in spring.
+• If you have not planted a cover crop, keep vegetable garden beds covered with leaves to minimize the risk of soil erosion, nutrient run-off, and weeds.
+Bags of leaves from your yard or neighbors’ yards are plentiful this time of year and allow us to sustainably recycle nutrients.

-• Soil has never been tested?
+• Have you tested your soil?
 Send a sample to a soil testing lab to get important baseline information on soil pH and levels of nutrients, organic matter, and lead (Pb).
+A soil test can be done anytime as long as the ground is not frozen.

 • Protect fig trees from freezing temperatures.
-Any exposed wood is vulnerable to winter damage (temperature under 20 degrees F.).
+Any exposed wood is vulnerable to winter damage (temperature under 20 degrees F. for an extended period).

 Compost

 • Fallen leaves are an excellent addition to a compost bin.
-Do not add branches and other woody materials unless they are chopped into smaller pieces.
+Do not add branches and other woody materials unless they are broken into smaller pieces.

 Flowers